What is Periodontal Care?

 Untreated periodontal disease can have serious implications such as bone and/or tooth loss, and systemic conditions like cardiovascular disease, osteoporosis, respiratory issues and chronic kidney disease.
 We want to help you avoid these issues.

 If you are considered a “perio patient,” this means you will receive a higher level of hygiene care and disease management–and that both your success and comfort are paramount to us.
-Our patients do very well with their periodontal care, so there is no reason to panic.
+Our patients do very well with their periodontal care in Gig Harbor, so there is no reason to panic.
 We specialize in “taking away the worry.”

 Your in-office care will consist of: